 Hong Kong was always a distant land for me.
 I assumed it is full of bankers and traders.
 One fine day when Cathay Pacific approached me to explore Hong Kong with them – I said ‘Why Not!’.
 Thus, began my research on Hong Kong – The Tourist Destination.

 In the middle of September, I was at Mumbai airport to board the airlines from Mumbai to Hong Kong.
 It was a 1:05 AM flight that gave me ample time to explore the vibrant T2 terminal – my favorite airport in the world.
 My check-in process was smooth.
 The Airline staff at the check-in counters were courteous.
 I was happy to have my preferred window seat – as it would allow me to have an aerial view of Hong Kong as I land.

 Flying Mumbai – Hong Kong with Cathay Pacific

 As I entered the plane for my economy class seat, I noticed an array of newspapers to pick.
 This included The Sunday Morning Post, The New York Times and a Chinese Newspaper.
 I picked up the Sunday Post to read on the current affairs in my destination.

 The flight was full which tells me the route is popular and the airline is doing good business.
 I settled into my seat and watched the safety video.
-Cathay Pacific uses animation to tell you about the safety procedures, that is quite cute.
+The airline uses animation to tell you about the safety procedures, that is quite cute.

 Another magazine ‘Discover The Shop’ was for onboard shopping.
 Now, I am not much of shopper, so I just admired the products on paper and kept it away.